romenlaw/NaiveNeuralNetwork/README.md

 # NaiveNeuralNetwork
-Naiive implementation of neural network as a study of Andrej Kaparthy's tutorials.
+Naiive implementation of neural network as a study of Andrej Kaparthy's tutorials, among others.

 MiniGrad files:
 * nnn.py - NLP related classes used by the notebook